debroglie27/SoftwareLab_Project/README.md

 - test_all-rounder_DD-MM-YYYY.csv

 `Note: Day, Month and Year are also specified to represent the date of web scraping.`

+### About The Data

+Columns:
+* Pos: Rank of Player
+* Player: Name of Player
+* Team: Team the Player belongs to
+* Rating: Rating of Player (out of 1000)
+* Career Best Rating: Career Best Rating of Player (out of 1000)

 ### Data Plotting
 Using the csv files bar plots are created.
 From each csv file 2 plots are created.